dhoyle/splicedocs-jekyll/pages/BestPractices/GettingStarted/Cmdline.md

     ```
     {: .Example}

-    As you can see in the above message, you can enter the `help;` command to see a list of commands, and the default connection, `SPLICE`, is the current connection when you start the interpreter.
-Note that `rlwrap` is an optional command line wrapper that adds history and editing to your `splice>` experience.
+    As you can see in the above message, you can enter the `help` command to see a list of commands, and the default connection, `SPLICE`, is the current connection when you start the interpreter.
+Note that `rlwrap` is an optional command line wrapper that adds history and editing to your <span class="AppCommand">splice&gt;</span> experience.

 </div>

 ## Basic Syntax Rules   {#Basic}

-When using the command line (the `splice>` prompt), you must end each SQL
+When using the command line (the <span class="AppCommand">splice&gt;</span> prompt), you must end each SQL
 statement with a semicolon (`;`).
 For example:

 ```